SAP/fundamental/docs/pages/layout/application-layout.md

 folder: guides
 summary:
 ---
-Application layout is the shell that holds your app. it consists of a global header, sidebar, the main app and a footer.
+Application layout is the shell that holds your app.
+It consists of a global header, sidebar, the main app and a footer.

 ## Application Layout Structure
 {: .docs-header-h2}